How to Create a Listing Template in Gutenberg

 Choose the post type to which you have applied the repeater meta field in the From post type drop-down menu.
-As a Repeater source, you can choose JetEngine or ACF plugin.
+As a Repeater source, you can choose the JetEngine or ACF plugin.
 JetEngine Options Pages go separately because they make a meta box that contains a single meta field, which can be used all over the website.
 If you need a hint, go through this Options Page overview.
-Type the Repeater field’s name to the Repeater field bar or choose the Options Page from the Repeater option drop-down list.
+Type the Repeater field’s name into the Repeater field bar or choose the Options Page from the Repeater option drop-down list.

 Listing template for REST API Endpoint

-With the help of REST API, you can display in the Listing Grid on your page the items of the Custom Post Type located on another website.
+With the help of REST API, you can display in the Listing Grid on your page the items of the Custom Content Type located on another website.
 For more details, check this REST API usage tutorial.

 Select the necessary endpoint in the From API endpoint drop-down menu.